DWY4YU8dwpNjzdlShgDPlGEMGiiZlYit8ufkzM3z

 🧠 Why Do Koreans Say ~거든요 So Often?

-Unlock the secret to giving soft reasons and sounding natural—perfect for travelers and intermediate learners.
+Unlock the secret to giving soft reasons and sounding natural—ideal for travelers and intermediate learners.

 1) What does ~거든요 mean?

-~거든요 adds soft background or a reason to what you say—like “you see,” “because,” or “actually.”
-It often answers the unasked “why” politely, keeping the conversation harmonious.
+~거든요 adds gentle background or a reason—similar to “you see,” “because,” or “actually.”
+It politely answers the unspoken “why,” which keeps conversations smooth and cooperative.

 2) How to form it (with patterns)